mpaulweeks/CodingForCreatives-2017-July/homework/jukebox/README.md

 ## Tips

+- You should only be uploading a single HTML file!
+Combine the elements from the examples to make your jukebox page
 - Your favicon must be either a `.png` or a `.gif`
 - After uploading, test your meta tags with the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/sharing)
 - Read more about the [`<audio>` tag documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio)